 - G-Technology G-DRIVE Mobile USB 3.0 Portable External Hard Drive

 Despite being based on flash storage, which you'd think would be faster than rotational storage, USB thumb drives and SD cards are often quite slow.
-We don't recommend using these devices for backing up any substantive amount of data, and definitely not for creating a bootable backup of your startup disk.
+We don't recommend using these devices for backing up any substantive amount of data, these are usually only useful for ad hoc file sharing between computers.
+Flash-based memory like that used in SD cards and thumb drives also has limited write/erase cycles that are much lower than that of a traditional SSD or mechanical hard drive making them not appropriate as a primary backup device.

 NAS devices are very trendy these days; many people find the convenience of a wireless backup to be alluring.
 Based on user feedback, however, we discourage people from relying on NAS devices for their primary backup for several reasons: